anttesoriero/anttesoriero/README.md

 # 👋 Hi, I’m Anthony (@anttesoriero), and Welcome to my GitHub!
 - 👀 I’m interested in AI, Machine Learning, Robotics, AR, and more
 - 🎓 I’m a recent graduate - CS major, AI Concentration, and Mathematics Minor at Rowan University
-- 💞️ I’m looking for full-time work in the NYC, Silicon Valley, or LA areas
+- 💞️ I’m looking for full-time work in the NYC, SCV, or Seattle areas
 - 📫 Visit my website at [AntTes.com](http://anttes.com) to find more contact info, or my [resume](http://anttes.com/AnthonyTesorieroResume.pdf)

 ### Some Links